Connect with others who understand.

 • Supportive treatments

 Most cases of myeloma are treated with chemotherapy followed by autologous stem cell transplant.
-Supportive treatments can help reduce treatment side effects and improve quality of life.
+Supportive treatments help manage side effects and improve quality of life.
 Healthy lifestyle choices, such as a nutritious diet and regular exercise, can help those with myeloma feel their best and recover from treatment more readily.

 Learn more about treatments for multiple myeloma.